Save electricity and save money

 How much money can I save?

 Even without buying new energy-efficient appliances, changing the way you use them can save you quite a lot.
-For example, tumble drying clothes can cost up to £139 a year if your machine isn't particularly efficient.
+For example, tumble drying clothes can cost over £100 a year if your machine isn't particularly efficient.

 You can cut this by following our simple energy-saving tumble dryer tips.

-In the UK we all pay, on average, an extra £30 a year through leaving appliances on standby or keeping them on when not using them, according to the Energy Saving Trust.
-Although new models are much more energy efficient, remember to unplug older inefficient products to cut this down.
+In the UK we can all save an extra £30 a year by turning off appliances when we're not using them, rather than leaving them on standby, according to the Energy Saving Trust.
+Although new models are much more energy efficient, remember especially to unplug older inefficient products to cut this down.

 Compare energy suppliers to save money

-To make sure you're not losing money by paying more than you have to for gas and electricity, compare energy prices with our switching service Which?
+To make sure you're not wasting money by paying more than you need to for gas and electricity, compare energy prices with our switching service Which?
 Switch.

 Save money with low-energy light bulbs

-Changing traditional light bulbs to energy-saving equivalents can make a big difference to your bills.
+Changing traditional light bulbs to energy-saving equivalents can make a big difference to your electricity bills.

 Shops have been banned from selling traditional incandescent bulbs for household use since September 2012, but many homes still use them.
 Traditional bulbs last for an average of one year, but energy-saving bulbs can last up to 10 years.
 Some LED bulbs can even last 25 years.

-You can use the results of our tough lab tests to discover the best and worst .
+You can use the results of our tough lab tests to discover the best and worst LEDs.

 - Saving: For each light bulb replaced with an energy-saving equivalent, you can save around £7 a year.